 Samantha Bee Backtracks On Calling Ivanka Trump A ‘C***’: It Was ‘Meant For Ted Cruz’

-After coming under fire for her brutal Ivanka Trump diss, Samantha Bee appeared on ‘Full Frontal,’ and slammed Donald Trump for not treating ‘migrants kids better than sea monkeys.’
-Watch the episode here!
+After coming under fire for her brutal Ivanka Trump diss, Samantha Bee appeared on ‘Full Frontal,’ and revealed the real target for her shade, and slammed POTUS yet again.
+Take a look at the episode here!

 Following a firestorm from calling Ivanka Trump, 36, the C-word, all eyes (and ears) were turned to Samantha Bee, 48, when Full Frontal returned on June 6.
 Would Samantha, who apologized for using the profanity, offer another mea culpa for calling Ivanka a “feckless c*nt?”
 Well, viewers – both tuning in to support or to hate-watch Samantha – got their answer.
 “Hi, I’m Samantha Bee.
 You know– a lot of people were offended and angry that I used an epithet to describe The President’s daughter last week,” Samantha said during the show’s opening.
 “I crossed the line and I do apologize for that.
 Many women have heard that word at the worst moments of their lives, and a lot of them don’t want that word reclaimed– they want it gone.
 And, I don’t blame them… I never intended for it to hurt anyone, except Ted Cruz,” Samantha continued.
 Ouch!
 What a burn.
 Samantha also took jabs at Donald Trump himself and suggested that we shouldn’t treat “migrant kids better than sea monkeys.”
 Check out the full video below!